BALLYMENA 1914-1918

 The following is an extract from a letter dated 10th October written by Mr. Power to his minister, Rev. A Watson, Broughshane, and received by him on Tuesday last.

-After referring to his wife and children, he says: - 'The more we have lost some ships it is nothing much, if they would only come out until we get at them (he refers to the German High Seas Fleet).
+The more we have lost some ships it is nothing much, if they would only come out until we get at them (he refers to the German High Seas Fleet).
 We would soon get our own back.

-"I do not think much of my countrymen in this war for not coming out and showing their loyalty.
+I do not think much of my countrymen in this war for not coming out and showing their loyalty.
 All the single young men should join now, for this is a just war.
 Would they like to see their homes ruined and dear ones murdered, while they are content to stop at home?
 For my part I would not be elsewhere for anything.
 I cannot tell you anything about what we are doing.
-Our letters are looked over before they leave and are sent back if we say much.'
+Our letters are looked over before they leave and are sent back if we say much.

-He was a Raceview man and had been employed as fireman at the Raceview Woolen Mills.
+He was a Raceview man and had been employed as fireman at the Raceview Woollen Mills.
 Much sympathy is is felt in the neighbourhood with his wife and two young children (twins).
 Mr. Power was a naval reserve man and was called up at the declaration of war.

 MAIRS, Alexander, Stoker 1st Class, Royal Navy, H.M.S.
-Hawke.
-Died 15th October 1914.
+Hawke, died on the 15th October 1914.
 Service No: SS/101872.
 Aged 29.
-Son of John and Maggie Mairs, of Gracehill, Co.
+He was the son of John and Maggie Mairs, Gracehill, Co.
 Antrim.
-Comm..
-Chatham Naval memorial and Kells Pres.
-Church.
+Commemorated on Chatham Naval Memorial and Kells Presbyterian Church.

 See death report of his brother, William Black (November 1914 section)